Enhance mall success with Capture Rates

 - Analyse mall Capture Rate – the success of the mall in attracting footfall from the street

 - Measure store performance – the success of individual stores in attracting shoppers

 - Evaluate promotions and events – the ROI delivered by mall initiatives

 - Attract new retailers into the mall – demonstrating that they will trade successfully

 If you’re looking for the applications of Capture Rates for retailers, take a look at our blog on “Using Capture Rates to drive performance“.

 Mall Capture Rate

 This is the market share of the mall in the town or city.
 All this needs is a counter at the entrance looking out into the street – really easy to implement and incredibly valuable.
-It tracks visitors past the mall and, comparing this with visitors into the mall, means that the Capture Rate can be established and tracked for any time period.
+It tracks footfall past the mall and, comparing this with footfall into the mall, means that the Capture Rate can be established and tracked for any time period.

 It answers the key question of whether the mall is maximising the potential of the town, whether it is increasing its influence or whether its influence is declining.
 Equally, it provides valuable insights on the performance of the town/city in which the mall is situated, enabling the mall to consider how best to maximise growth opportunities and insulate itself from wider retail challenges felt by many high streets.

 Are the stores within your mall achieving their full sales potential?